andy9775/dataloader/README.md

 the database to return the `status` elements after number of calls to `Load()` has hit the set capacity.

 Note that the capacity also acts as a _floor_.
-In instances where at least _n_ calls are known, all _n+1_ calls are executed depending on the [strategy](#Strategies) used.
+In instances where _at least_ _n_ calls are known, all _n+1_ calls are executed depending on the [strategy](#Strategies) used.

 Internally, the DataLoader waits for the `Load()` function to be called _n_ times, where _n_ is the initial DataLoader capacity.
-The `Load()` function blocks each caller until the number of calls equal the loaders capacity and then each call to `Load()` resolves to the requested element once the batch function returns.
+The `Load()` function returns a Thunk, or ThunkMany function, which block when called until the number of calls to Load equal the loaders capacity.
+Each call to the returned Thunk function then returns the values for the keys it is attached to.

 ## API